As an Amazon Associate I earn from qualifying purchases.

 Most Irish immigrants at that time were strict Catholics, and therefore, did not practice family planning.
 It was not uncommon for Irish families to be quite large, with children coming into the family almost yearly.

-For this reason, it is easy to see that the term Irish twins were at the time considered a derogatory, making a negative comment upon their “differentness” as immigrants.
+For this reason, it is easy to see that the term Irish twins was considered a derogatory term to Irish immigrants.

 My Irish Twins: